dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"ontologies": [<ontology-definition>, <ontology-definition>, ...]`

-Inside the `ontologies` section all resources and properties are described.
+Inside the `ontologies` section, all resources and properties are described.
 A project may have multiple ontologies.
-It requires the following data fields:
+It requires the following fields:

 - `name`
 - `label`
 - `properties`
 - `resources`

-A detailed description of `ontologies` can be found [here](dsp-tools-create-ontologies.md)
+The `ontologies` section is [documented here](./dsp-tools-create-ontologies.md)

 ## Fully fleshed out example ontology